wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 3.2.3	Enable transport security

 Right now, you are not able to access Liberty via HTTPS.
-While the HTTPS port 9443 has been defined, SSL has not been enabled in Liberty.
+While the HTTPS port 9443 is defined, SSL is not enabled in Liberty.
 SSL can be enabled using the transport security feature.
-So the next step is to enable transport security and take a look at other related topics like keystores.
+So the next step is to enable transport security and look at other related topics like keystores.

 1. In the file **server.xml**, navigate to the featureManager section.